-Inspirato also differs from other destination clubs, like Exclusive Resorts, that own vacation homes corporately and sell memberships that grant a right to use the residences.
-It also is different than private equity funds, like Equity Residences, that purchase luxury vacation homes that are owned and used by its investors as well as rental guests.
+Inspirato also differs from other subscription-based destination clubs, like Exclusive Resorts, that own vacation homes corporately and sell memberships that grant a right to use the residences.
+It also is different from private equity funds, like Equity Residences, that purchase luxury vacation homes that are owned and used by its investors as well as rental guests.

 Inspirato offers its members trips to exclusive destinations such as the Maldives, Hawaii, the Caribbean, and Los Cabos; ski resorts like Vail and Aspen; and European hotspots such as Ibiza, Mykonos, the French Riviera, Tuscany, and many more.
-Inspirato properties come in many different styles, including beach homes, private ski lodges, chalets, and top-tier hotel rooms.
+The properties come in many different styles, including beach homes, private ski lodges, chalets, and top-tier hotel rooms.

 But is the Inspirato experience really at the top of the luxury travel industry?
 Do the perks outweigh all of the costs and downsides?
-And most importantly, is Inspirato and its membership-based, pay-as-you-go model really for you?
+And most importantly, is its membership-based, pay-as-you-go model really for you?

 Inspirato executive team